Chr0nos/motorized/README.md

 ### _create
 This method is called for new insertions in the database by the save method

+### _update
+This method is called to save the update in the database by the save method if the object has a .id wich is not None

 ### fetch
 Return a fresh instance of the current instance from the database